brandonavant/cqrs/README.md

-# cqrs
+# CQRS

-Repository that demonstrates the Command Query Responsibility Segregation pattern, amongst other supporting patters, including Mediator, Repository, and Unit Of Work.
+Repository that demonstrates the Command Query Responsibility Segregation pattern, amongst other supporting patterns, including (but not limited to) Mediator, Repository, and Unit Of Work.